-The 721 Digital Control can be programmed to suit applications requiring two magnetic pickups (MPUs) or proximity switches (such as for torsional filtering) as the hardware includes two speed inputs.
+The 721 Digital Control can be programmed to suit applications requiring two magnetic pickups (MPUs) as the hardware includes two speed inputs.
 It also includes four analog inputs, three analog outputs, eight discrete inputs and three discrete outputs, all of which can be programmed to satisfy the application.
 The control can be used in load sharing systems as it contains circuitry and connections to deal with this.

-The 721 control (Figure 1-1) consists of a single printed circuit board in a sheetmetal chassis.
+The 721 control (Figure 1-1) consists of a single printed circuit board in a sheet-metal chassis.
 Connections are via three terminal strips and a 9-pin subminiature D connector.